pooryakhorsandy/pooryakhorsandy/README.md

 ### Hi there 👋
-I'm a shipbuilding engineer with a passion for artificial intelligence and programming.
+I'm a Naval architecture  engineer with a passion for artificial intelligence and programming.
 With extensive experience in both fields, I'm dedicated to developing innovative solutions that push the boundaries of what's possible.